Kurumi Ota

 Kurumi Ota (大田 くる美; born 3 July 1987) is a Japanese cricketer.
 She was a member of the Japanese cricket team which won the bronze medal at the 2010 Asian Games.
-She also competed at the 2014 Asian Games representing the national team.
+She also competed at the 2014 Asian Games representing the national team at the cricket tournament.

 Kurumi was also a part of the national team at the 2013 Women's World Twenty20 Qualifier.